 It is worth mentioning that with a slow plant, a straightforward integrating loop usually has a much uglier turn-on transient than a proportional-only loop.
 Unless the integrator gain is quite small, the integrated error signal builds up to a huge value during the slew period, and has to be discharged by an equal and opposite error after the setpoint has been crossed, a phenomenon called windup that we dealt with in Section 15.4.5.
-Note that windup is nonlinear, and is quite different from the ringing of an ordinary underdamped loop-even a loop that has a 60° phase margin in linear operation can wind up banging the rails till you put it out of its misery.
+Note that windup is nonlinear, and is quite different from the ringing of an ordinary underdamped loop.
+A loop with 60° phase margin exhibits very little overshoot or ringing in normal operation; however, if it winds up, even such a well-behaved loop can go on banging the rails till you put it out of its misery.

-Derivative Terms There are some plants, e.g. a current-controlled motor, where the actuator itself has a two-pole response.[†] A two-pole rolloff has a phase shift of 180° , so as we saw in Example 15.1, we need a zero in the loop filter to be able to close the loop stably.
+Derivative Terms There are some plants, e.g. a current-controlled motor, where the actuator itself has a two-pole response.
+A two-pole rolloff has a phase shift of $180^\circ$ , so as we saw in Example 15.1, we need a zero in the loop filter to be able to close the loop stably.
 In control-system lingo, this is called a proportional-integral-derivative (PID) loop.